AdobeDocs/genstudio.en/help/asset-properties.md

 ## Evaluate information for the searched assets  {#evaluate-info}

-Assets provides you with the right means of creating, managing, and exchanging information for your digital assets.
+Assets provide you with the right means of creating, managing, and exchanging information for your digital assets.

 ### View properties of an asset {#properties-ui}